hack4impact/feedback-survey-automation/README.md

 We use [Prettier], [ESLint], [MarkdownLint], and [EditorConfig] to ensure our code style is uniform throughout the project.
 These tools also help us avoid [Technical Debt] in our code and increase maintainability.

+We also use [Husky] and [Lint-Staged] to run our linters and fixers on all staged files before every commit.

 ### GitHub Actions

 We use [GitHub Actions] as our [CI/CD pipeline].
 We check for lint & build errors, and push the latest versions of our Apps Scripts every time a push is made to the `main` branch.